alphagov/paas-tech-docs/source/documentation/deploying_services/elasticsearch.md

 This binds your app to a service instance called `my-es-service`.

-Refer to the Cloud Foundry documentation on [deploying with app manifests](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#services-block) [external link] for more information.
+Refer to the [Cloud Foundry documentation on deploying with app manifests](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#services-block) for more information.

 #### Use the cf bind-service command